Call forwarding, or call routing, is possible with CallJoy.

 If you feel strongly about keeping your existing telephone number...

 Call forwarding is feasible.
 In order to do this, you will need to forward your existing business phone number to your CallJoy phone number to a second phone number number.
 If you're a Google Voice user, you will still need to follow the below steps, and more information is available at the bottom of this article.

 The process looks like this:

 Why the second phone number?
-CallJoy automatically routes to your business phone number.
-If a customer calls your business phone number, the call must route to CallJoy.
-However, built into CallJoy is automatic call routing from your CallJoy number to your business phone number.
+CallJoy needs a fallback number to forward calls to if your agent is unable to help the customer.
 Instead of using your existing business phone number to answer customer calls, you can implement a second business phone number solely for routing purposes.
 Setup varies by carrier, but most carriers can usually host more than one phone number per landline device.

 Some things to be aware of that will arise as a result of this type of forwarding:

 - Texts to customers triggered from the textback action will come from a phone number different from the original business phone number.

 - There will likely be a brief delay while the incoming customer call is routed from your business number to CallJoy to your second phone number.

 If your business line is a Google Voice phone number, you will need to follow these same instructions and forward to another intermediary non-Google Voice line so that calls to your GV number can route to CallJoy.
 Unfortunately, Google Voice numbers cannot route directly to CallJoy phone numbers.